 All new hires must complete the appropriate paperwork before beginning work.
 Human Resources will schedule new hire for Phase I Orientation, held Monday mornings for new employees.
 Required employment paperwork and appropriate benefit information will be completed at this time.

 The hiring department is expected to provide an orientation to the specific work area, make appropriate introductions to co-workers, and provide specific, technical job training.
 TheNew Hire Checklist for Hiring Managers provides helpful details.

 New Employees will be expected to attend two additional orientations:

 Phase II: Held the first Wednesday of each month.
-During this orientation th new employee will learn about the university's Performance Development Plan (PDP), and Wellness Program.
+During this orientation, the new employee will learn about the university's Continous Achievement Path (PATH), and Wellness Program.